MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-start-for-administrators.md

 #### Enterprise

 A [enterprise configuration](../operationalize/configure-machine-learning-server-enterprise.md) where multiple nodes are configured on multiple machines along with other enterprise features.
-This configuration can be scaled up or down by adding or removing nodes.
+This configuration can be scaled out or in by adding or removing nodes.
 Learn more about this setup in the [enterprise configuration](../operationalize/configure-machine-learning-server-enterprise.md) article.
 For added security, you can [configure SSL](../operationalize/configure-https.md) and authenticate against [Active Directory (LDAP) or Azure Active Directory](../operationalize/configure-authentication.md) in this configuration.

 ![Enterprise Configuration](../operationalize/media/configure-machine-learning-server-enterprise/configure-enterprise.png)